 "I hope the club keeps on going because I want the best for it.
 I don't think any football club deserves what's gone on there."

 Russell even refused to rule out a third spell with Quakers, saying: "I'd never rule out coming back.
-What's happened at Darlington is football isn't it and you never know what's going to happen in the future.
+What's happened at Darlington is football isn't it and you never know what's going to happen in

 "But for now my focus is on Forest Green.
 We've got a good young bunch of lads and I think we could be worth a couple of quid for promotion next year."